Troubleshooting

 If the output of the command includes no wg executable found

-, you may not have installed WireGuard on the host yet.
+, then you may not have installed WireGuard on the host yet.
 Try installing WireGuard and adding a WireGuard interface.

 No wireguard interfaces